-LEXINGTON, Ky. — A former Kentucky lawmaker sent to prison for a bribery scheme is facing new charges.
+PIKEVILLE, Ky. — A former Kentucky lawmaker sent to prison for a bribery scheme has pleaded guilty to identity theft.

-The 58-year-old Hall is serving a seven-year prison sentence for a 2015 conviction for bribing an inspector to overlook violations at his surface coal mines.
+He is currently serving a seven-year prison sentence for a 2015 conviction for bribing an inspector to overlook violations at his surface coal mines.

 Hall was a longtime lawmaker until his re-election defeat in 2014.